 The Hub is our intranet where we share a wealth of resources to support schools.
-You will find all of our Group policies, including templates and exemplars, on issues such as safeguarding, behaviour, complaints, capability, disciplinary, suspension from work, investigative officer guidelines, grievance and whistleblowing.
+You will find all of our Group policies, including templates and exemplars, on issues such as safeguarding, behaviour, complaints, capability, disciplinary, suspension from work, investigative officer guidelines, grievance, and whistleblowing.
 Our Education Frameworks can also be found on the Hub, as well as a range of other information about United Learning and its schools.
-It is a valuable resource that it is helpful to spend some time to explore.
+It is a valuable resource, well worth exploring.